ankitshri00132/FlashCard-Generator/README.md

 - Generate Q&A flashcards using a locally running LLM (via Ollama)
 - Clean and responsive UI using Tailwind CSS
 - Fully local processing (no OpenAI or cloud API required)
+- Export files in the format of .json or .csv

 ---